Swallowed or Inhaled Objects

 - New vomiting or small amount of blood in vomit.

 - New blood in the stool.

-- The swallowed object does not pass in the stool in 7 days.
+- The swallowed object does not pass in the stool within a few days.

 - Symptoms occur more often or are more severe.

 You can help your doctor diagnose and treat your condition by being prepared for your appointment.

 Current as of: March 21, 2023

 Clinical Review Board: All Healthwise education is reviewed by a team that includes physicians, nurses, advanced practitioners, registered dieticians, and other healthcare professionals.